Daniel Kinahan announces new boxing and ‘combat sports’ deal

 Kinahan has been named by the Garda in court actions as a key gangland figure in Ireland

-Tyson Fury (pictured right) during a contest in Los Angeles in December 2018.
+Tyson Fury (right) during a contest in Los Angeles in December 2018.
 Daniel Kinahan is working to put in place a fight in the Middle East between Fury and Anthony Joshua for the world heavyweight title.
 File photograph: Lionel Hahn/PA Wire

 Gang leader Daniel Kinahan is at the centre of a new “combat sports” deal between a company founded by a member of the Bahrain royal family and the international boxing promotion company MTK Global.